1. Introduction

 kubectl cluster-info

-# install network plugin Calico
+# install Calico network plugin

-kubectl create -f https://docs.projectcalico.org/manifests/tigera-operator.yaml
+kubectl create -f https://raw.githubusercontent.com/projectcalico/calico/master/manifests/tigera-operator.yaml

-kubectl create -f https://docs.projectcalico.org/manifests/custom-resources.yaml # this file also is using 192.168.0.0/16
+kubectl create -f https://raw.githubusercontent.com/projectcalico/calico/master/manifests/custom-resources.yaml # this file also is using 192.168.0.0/16 as CIDR

 kubectl get pods -n calico-system